35+ Spooktacular Halloween Party Foods for Kids

 10. Halloween Trail Mix

-Mix popcorn, pretzels, candy corn, chocolate chips, and mini marshmallows in Halloween-colored cups or bags.
+Mix popcorn, pretzels, candy corn, chocolate chips, and mini marshmallows in Halloween snack cups or treat bags.
+Use orange-and-black twine to tie them off for party favors.
+It’s a make-ahead lifesaver for class parties and trick-or-treat night munchies.

 11. Bat Cheese Balls